Dogo Giɗe: Dogo Giɗe protects farmers

 On June 27, 2024, BBC Hausa reported that Dogo Giɗe had returned to his hometown in Zamfara state due to the bombardment of his house by the Nigerian Army, and now Dogo Giɗe is protecting farmers in some areas like Maru Local Government and other villages near Maru Local Government in Zamfara and Katsina states.
 In a telephone interview with a resident of Maru, he stated, "Dogo Giɗe is protecting us now, so we can go everywhere and at any time, and we are farming our lands" BBC Hausa also asked whether Dogo Giɗe had repented, and he replied, "We cannot say so, but he said he sympathizes with the people suffering from lack of food.
 We even asked him if we could contribute money for him, and he said no, that everyone should just continue farming their land.
-His boys are walking around the villages, checking to ensure that no one is kidnapped or shot, they even fighting other gangs of bandits in order to protect us".
+His boys are walking around the villages, checking to ensure that no one is kidnapped or shot, even fighting other gangs of bandits in order to protect us".